Mirza Azim Sami

 Mirza Azim Sami (میرزا عظیم سامی; c.
 1840 – died after 1914) was a historian and poet in the Emirate of Bukhara.
 He is the author of several works in Persian, including the Tuhfat-i shahi (1899–1901) and Tarikh-i Salatin-i Manghitiya (1906/07), which are considered the "official" and "unofficial" versions of the history of Bukhara, respectively.

-He was a vocal critic of the Bukharan Emirate, but unlike the reformist Jadid movement, was not an advocate of reform, but a return to what he considered the ideal of earlier times.
+He was part of the first generation of Bukhara's literary enlightenment, known as Mo'arefparvari.
+He was a vocal critic of the Emirate of Bukhara, but unlike the reformist Jadid movement, was not an advocate of reform, but a return to what he considered the ideal of earlier times.